-The most recently developed diagnostic system DSM-V specifies Autism Spectrum Disorder (ASD), with three levels of severity and Social (pragmatic) Communication Disorder.
+The most recently developed diagnostic system DSM-V specifies Autism Spectrum Disorder (ASD) and Social (pragmatic) Communication Disorder.

 Pathological Demand Avoidance (PDA)

 PDA is increasingly understood as a behaviour profile that is seen in some people on the autism spectrum.
 People with this particular diagnostic profile are driven to avoid everyday demands and expectations to an extreme extent.
 This demand avoidant behaviour is rooted in an anxiety-based need to be in control.
 PDA is not a classification that can be diagnosed, but it can be helpful when diagnosticians specify if such a behavioural profile may be present.

 There is an increasing understanding about the way that ASD manifests in girls and women, and how their ability to “mask” their difficulties can lead to them being overlooked.
 Girls may cope socially by observing their friends and mimicking their mannerisms and interests.
 They may appear compliant and shy to their teachers and family friends.
 They may have one special friend and struggle in larger groups.
 When the social world becomes more complex as they grow older, the difficulties may become more apparent or visible.
 Many girls and women “cope” with the day at school or work, and then release the tension in the safety of their home.
 Teachers and work colleagues may be confused to learn the different ways an individual on the spectrum behaves in different environments.